sdf611097/py-logger/README.md

 ```

 ### start(*opts), end()
-You can set optsm and then below log from print will apply this opts util end() be called.
+You can set opts and then below log from print will apply this opts until end() be called.
 ```python
 logger.start('yellow','bold')
 print('this is yellow and bold')